Struggling to pay your rent

 If you do not pay your rent or keep to a repayment plan, we will issue you with a written notice and take legal action, which could mean losing your home.

-If you get housing benefit or Universal Credit housing costs, and face financial difficulties due to a shortfall, you can apply for a discretionary housing payment (DHP)
+If you get housing benefit or Universal Credit housing costs, and face financial difficulties due to a shortfall, you can apply for a Housing Payment (HP)

 Other help available